 If you have not paid for Business Class or First Class, you can access airport lounges for a fee or for free if you have a Priority Pass or an Amex Platinum card.
 To get extra bonus referral points and advice on the Platinum American Express and other free-lounge-access credit cards, have a read of our best credit cards for luxury travel.

 1. American Airlines Admirals Club Lounge DFW, Terminal D

 The best American Airlines Admirals Club Lounge at Dallas International is the brand new American Airlines Flagship Admirals Club in Terminal D which also has the American Airlines Flagship First Dining.
-The lounge is designed in a style that you will recognize from other Admirals Clubs across the United States, but the room is slightly different because it is a long and thin oblong with floor to ceiling windows that are located above the gates so give really great views of the tarmac, planes, and runways.
+The lounge is designed in a style that you will recognize from other Admirals Clubs across the United States.
+Still, the room is slightly different because it is a long and thin oblong with floor-to-ceiling windows located above the gates, giving really great views of the tarmac, planes, and runways.

 2. American Airlines Admirals Club Lounge DFW, Terminal A